-10.7.910.7.3 Limited Competition [1.2.1]
+10.7.3 Full and Open Competition with Exclusions [1.2]

-The FTA does not allow for Categorical Exceptions to Full and Open Competition.
 Each procurement that seeks to limit competition must stand on its own merits.
 The opportunity to participate in solicitations should be made available to all responsible firms.
-However, in certain circumstances, the provisions in this Chapter 10 allow for other than Full and Open Competition and these provisions may be applicable to some of the procurements covered by the Categorical Exceptions in Paragraph 1.2.1.
+However, in certain circumstances, the provisions in this Chapter 10 allow for other than full and open competition and these provisions may be applicable to some of the procurements covered in Paragraphs 1.2, 1.3 and 1.4.
 [FTA C 4220.1F, Ch.
 VI, para.
 3.i]